Your child was treated in the hospital for Crohn disease. This article tells you how to take care of your child at home afterward.

 Your Child's Diet

-When your child first goes home, she may only be able to drink liquids.
+When your child first goes home, they may only be able to drink liquids.
 Or, they may need to eat different foods from what they normally eat.
 Ask the provider when your child can start eating their regular diet.

 You should give your child: